dfelinto/blender-manual/manual/editors/nla/introduction.rst

 View Menu
 ---------

+Adjust Last Operation
+   Displays a pop-up panel to alter properties of the last completed operation.
+See :ref:`bpy.ops.screen.redo_last`.
 Realtime Updates
    When transforming NLA-strips, the changes to the animation are propagated to other views.
 Show Control F-Curves